Iganacio/Hello-world/README.md

 I assure you that you can only dedicate 60 hours a week to something if you really love it.

 It is never too late to start studying something new.

+If I could only give two tips they would be:

+- Be curious.
+Read a lot.

+- Work every day and be patient to find the result.

+Good luck